 Please note that we do not make cash payments or pay out crisis loans.

 We can offer:

 - Free, confidential and impartial advice and support on a range of welfare benefits

 - Help with completing claim forms

 There are a number of ways you can access welfare rights advice and guidance:

-- Make an appointment to see a Welfare Rights Advisor for help with P.I.P, DLA and AA forms, just email firstname.lastname@example.org
+- Request an appointment to see a Welfare Rights Advisor for help with P.I.P, DLA and AA forms or have a general welfare rights enquiry.

 - Arrange a home visit if you are house bound